mitchcapper/FSClient/README.md

 -   .NET 4.5.2 (installer will install this if not found)
 -   Windows Vista or Later
+-   Note: You can use the older FSClient 1.2 release if you need Windows XP/.net 4.0.
 To install FSClient use the installer found under releases <https://github.com/mitchcapper/FSClient/releases>.
 You can copy the installation folder to a USB drive for a portable version, just make sure .NET 4.5.2 is installed where you want to use it.
 Note config is